 If you suspect you may have one or more food sensitivities, it is important to identify the culprit foods as soon as you can and adjust your diet accordingly.

-An inexpensive, home use food intolerance test is a quick and easy way to do so.
+An inexpensive, home use food intolerance or food sensitivity test is a quick and easy way to do so.
 Following a painless finger prick you will be able to send back a blood sample for laboratory analysis.
 You then receive a full breakdown for your IgG levels, and this will help to establish whether you are sensitive to foods that can provoke an IgG response.
 Armed with this knowledge, you will soon be on your way to feeling better.